 Non-acute health care for foreign students of Third Faculty is provided by Dr. Rachel Elizabeth White (email: rachel.white@lf3.cuni.cz), who is positioned at the building I, ground floor, halfway left of the entrance, second or last door on the left - appropriately marked marked.
 Office hours for non- emergency cases are every Thursday, 12:30 - 14:30.
 It is not necessary to make an appointment.
-Urgent cases during daytime by phone appointment - phone No +420 604 861 705.
-Please bring with you insurance card, passport and ISIC.
+Urgent cases during daytime by phone appointment - Please bring with you insurance card, passport and ISIC.